 Luong Dinh Cua Street is being expanded.
 Graphics: Thanh Nhan

 In addition to the above area, TCIP said that the remaining part of the project to expand Luong Dinh Cua Street, from Tran Nao to Nguyen Hoang, has reached an overall progress of about 85%.
-However, the implementation process has encountered many difficulties in the past due to lack of land.
-Currently, some locations in the above section have not been constructed due to the presence of 4 households, of which 3 households belong to adjacent urban area projects.
+However, the implementation process has encountered many difficulties due to lack of land.
+Currently, some locations in the above section have not been constructed due to the obstruction of 4 households, of which 3 households belong to adjacent urban area projects.
 As for the remaining household, it is expected that in March, Thu Duc City will enforce and hand over the land to the contractor for construction.

 Gia Minh